joshuamccluskey/bcrypt/README.md

 ### Overview:

+BCrypt will hash you password when creating an account with username and password information.
+This should not be used in any application, and is for learning purposes.

 Create a server to protect a secret recipe by requiring users to sign up for an account and log in.

 - Create a database.